Left and Center: Kevin circa, 1984

 Missing From: San Francisco, San Francisco County, California

 Height and Weight: 4’6″ and 72 pounds

-Distinguishing Characteristics: White Male, Brown hair, Gray eyes, Kevin has freckles on his face, a small horizontal scar on his tongue, Kevin also has dyslexia, a learning disability that made it difficult for him to read
+Distinguishing Characteristics: Caucasian Male, Brown hair, Gray/Green eyes, Kevin has freckles on his face, he has a small horizontal scar on his tongue, Kevin has dyslexia which is a learning disability that makes it difficult for him to read

-Clothing/Jewelry Description: A school uniform which consisted of a white short sleeved dress shirt, a dark green sweater, brown corduroy pants, beige Nike sneakers, Kevin was also wearing a San Francisco Giants Jacket
+Clothing/Jewelry Description: A San Francisco Giants Jacket, his school uniform; a white shirt sleeved dress shirt, a dark green sweater, brown corduroy pants, and beige Nike sneakers

 NCMEC Number: 600782

 Kevin was last seen in San Francisco, California on February 10th 1984.
 He was last seen at approximately 6:35 pm as he waited for a city bus at the bus stop on the corner of Oak Street and Masonic Avenue.
 He had gone to basketball practice earlier that evening and left the school building early and decided to take the bus instead of catching a ride home with the other kids and coach.
 Kevin was usually accompanied by his 11 year old brother, Gary, but he was home sick.

 A witness told police they saw Kevin sitting on bench and he appeared to be talking to an unidentified man at the time.
 The man was described as being Caucasian with blonde hair.
 He stood at 6 feet tall and was in his 20s or 30s in 1984.
 The man had a large black dog with him at the time he was seen with Kevin.
 The dog is described as possibly being a Great Dane of similar breed.